ericgio/react-bootstrap-typeahead/docs/API.md

 ##### `position: Number`
 The position of the item as rendered in the menu.
 Allows the top-level `Typeahead` component to be be aware of the item's position despite any custom ordering or grouping in `renderMenu`. **Note:** The value must be a unique, zero-based, sequential integer for proper behavior when keying through the menu.

+### `<TypeaheadMenu>`
+The default menu which is rendered by the `Typeahead` component.
+Can be used in a custom `renderMenu` function for wrapping or modifying the props passed to it without having to re-implement the default functionality.

 ### `<Token>`
 Individual token component, most commonly for use within `renderToken` to customize the `Token` contents.